The economist and the eye doctor: The Afghan presidential hopefuls

 Hekmatyar made a surprising re-entry into the political mainstream in 2017 following a peace deal between his dormant Hezb-i-Islami militant group and Ghani.

-But he remains popular with the country´s Tajik ethnic group, especially powerbrokers from his native Panjshir province that has enjoyed an outsized role in the government since 2001.
+But he remains popular with the country’s Tajik ethnic group, especially powerbrokers from his native Panjshir province that has enjoyed an outsised role in the government since 2001.

 Massoud, however, is believed to have little chance of winning and at best can hope for an appointment in any future government.